2016-Present - Assistant Professor of History, SUNY Adirondack

 Grants, Fellowships, Awards

-- 2016-8 "Mapping Print, Charting Enlightenment" Digital Humanities Project Postdoctoral Fellowship [declined]
+- 2016-8 "Mapping Print, Charting Enlightenment" Digital Humanities Project Postdoctoral Fellowship, University of Western Sydney [declined]

 - 2013-14 Ben Weider Fellowship, The Institute on Napoleon and the French Revolution